tasozgurcem11/titanic-survival-prediction/README.md

 Data preprocessing is the process of converting the data into a form that is suitable for training a machine learning model.
 Basically, we need to convert the data into a form that is suitable for the model.

+* FamSize created by combining SibSp and Parch.
+* Age is filled with the median value.
+* Embarked is filled with the most frequent value.

 ### Model